MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * The tracker actors set the mesh for the tracker in the bluepring.
 More efficient when there are more tracker types.
 * Autorig now sizes the rig to match entered measurements, polls re-colored to match unreal axis conventions, Variables now in "rig Measurements" and "rig adjustments"
 * Added a tracker category for Intel Realsense from Rassi Engineering
+* More efficent switching of tracker meshes and visibility in LiveLinkTracker and MotionControllerTracker
+* Changed DelayedOutput to just Output in MotionControllerTracker for consistancy with LiveLinkTracker
+* The tracker mesh was removed from autorig.
+The LiveLink or other tracker actor displays this mesh already, so doing it in autorig was just confusing.
+* Added "Thinaxis" object to make it easier to see where the origin of a tracker is.
+Just attach to tracker.
+* vive controller buttons work when in livelink, unreal window needs to have focus
+* Change autorig entrance pupil node to "output" for consistancy
+* Added RecordMeasurements a way to measure your studio using the VIVE controllers/trackers
+* Added MeasurementMarker actor, displays an axis marker and current position, used by RecordMeasurements
+* Added Relative offsets to live link tracker

 # TODO

-* Remove image of tracker from the autorig, confusing now that we support several kinds of trackers
+* test telemetry and motion controller trackers
 * Need a mesh to represent the Intel Realsense
-* Change Motion Controller Tracker to match LiveLink tracker structure.
-* Make function to set correct tracker mesh for LiveLink tracker so code does not repeat.
-* Change autorig entrance pupil node to "output" for consistancy
-* Change motion controller tracker output node to "output" for consistancy.
-Check telemetry code and fix if needed.
+* Need to see if socket snapping can be used to connect things to rigs and trackers now.
+See my UDN example.
+* Calibrate the tracking center on the standard vive trackers.
+Document how to do it for the knuckles trackers.
+* Need to borrow vive index controllers, office may have a free set now.
+* Need a modular autorig or one that supports a ballhead for tuning.
+* single camera submap setup

 # Updating to New Releases PLEASE BACKUP